-- 5.1.7.1 On the completion of aerodrome works and restoration of normal safety standards to the movement area, the aerodrome operator shall cancel any AIP Supplement or NOTAM issued to advise of those works. - 5.1.7.2 Attention is drawn to paragraphs 67 I(b) and 67 I(c) of the Air Navigation Order where an aerodrome operator shall be required to inspect his aerodrome, as circumstances require, to ensure aviation safety during and immediately after any period of construction or repair of an aerodrome facility or equipment that is critical to the safety of aircraft operations, and at any other time when there are conditions at the aerodrome that could affect aviation safety.
+- 5.1.9.1 The aerodrome operator shall not commence operations of any new or modified infrastructure, as described in paragraph 5.1.2.1, without the approval of the Authority. - 5.1.9.2 On completion of these aerodrome works, but at least one month prior to operational use, the aerodrome operator shall submit evidence as required by the DGCA which include, but are not limited to, safety case, aeronautical studies, site survey reports, computer simulations, tests, demonstrations or inspection reports to the Authority to demonstrate compliance with the Manual of aerodrome standards. - 5.1.9.3 On the completion of aerodrome works and restoration of normal safety standards to the movement area, the aerodrome operator shall cancel any AIP Supplement or NOTAM issued to advise of those works. - 5.1.9.4 Attention is drawn to paragraphs 67 I(b) and 67 I(c) of the Air Navigation Order where an aerodrome operator shall be required to inspect his aerodrome, as circumstances require, to ensure aviation safety during and immediately after any period of construction or repair of an aerodrome facility or equipment that is critical to the safety of aircraft operations, and at any other time when there are conditions at the aerodrome that could affect aviation safety.